 Honors and Recognitions

-- In 2020, SuperLawyers recognized and rated Ms. Chaverri as one of the top attorneys in the Washington, DC legal market.
+- Recognized by SuperLawyers as one of the top attorneys in the Washington, DC legal market from 2015-2022.

-- In 2015, SuperLawyers recognized Ms. Chaverri as one of the “Rising Stars” in the Washington, DC legal market.
+- Recognized by SuperLawyers in 2013-2014 as one of the “Rising Stars” in the Washington, DC legal market.

-- In December 2011, the M&A Advisor recognized Ms. Chaverri as a finalist for the “Turnaround Deal of the Year Award” related to the acquisition of Contessa Premium Foods by Sun Capital Partners at the 10th Annual Awards in New York.
+- In December, 2011, the M&A Advisor recognized Ms. Chaverri for her contribution to her firm’s nomination as a finalist for the “Turnaround Deal of the Year Award” related to the acquisition of Contessa Premium Foods by Sun Capital Partners at the 10th Annual Awards in New York.

-- In November 2011, Arent Fox LLP awarded Ms. Chaverri the Albert E. Arent Pro Bono Award for demonstrating “outstanding contributions to public service.”
+- In November, 2011, Arent Fox LLP awarded Ms. Chaverri with the Albert E. Arent Pro Bono Award for demonstrating “outstanding contributions to public service.”

-- In February 2011, the M&A Advisor recognized Ms. Chaverri for the award for the “Chapter 11 Reorganization of the Year” (Lower Middle Market) related to the successful restructuring of The Walking Company.
+- In February, 2011, the M&A Advisor recognized Ms. Chaverri for her contribution to her firm receiving the award for the “Chapter 11 Reorganization of the Year” (Lower Middle Market) related to the successful restructuring of the Walking Company.

-- In 2009, CAIR Coalition named Ms. Chaverri its “Pro Bono Lawyer of the Year”.
+- In 2009, CAIR Coalition named Ms. Chaverri as its “Pro Bono Lawyer of the Year”.

 - “The Chapter 11 Bankruptcy Venue Reform Act: A Change of Scenery for Large Corporate Debtors” Arent Fox Legal Alert; October 4, 2011.